-Included in this section are best practice processes, resources and contact information available across campus for elements involved in the planning and delivery of an event.
+Included in this section are best practice processes, resources and contact information available across campus for elements involved in the planning and delivering an event.

 In addition to the resources outlined below, the Community Relations and Events team has many years of collective experience planning and implementing events and may be able to act as a consultation resource and support offering advice, information and guidance in your planning process.

-It is necessary to ensure that events held on camps are accessible to all individuals present for an event, which may include those with disabilities.
+It is necessary to ensure that events on campus are accessible to all individuals present for an event, including those with disabilities.

 Instructional Technologies and Multimedia Services (ITMS) offers a range of multi-disciplined resources, state-of-the-art technology, and support services to the campus community.
 The ITMS department takes client orders, co-ordinates equipment availability, arranges delivery, and initiates operator requests and technical assistance to aid in special event executions of various sizes and scopes.

-Print + Retail Solutions is the University of Waterloo’s official source for products essential to the enhancement of the overall event experience incorporating the university’s new identity.
+Print + Retail Solutions is the University of Waterloo’s official source for products essential to enhancing the overall event experience incorporating the university’s new identity.

-Print + Retail Solutions engages with the university’s brand and community through personalized service, innovative and diversified offerings, and support of the university's mission and goals through a variety of unique, branded event gifts and wearable items.
+Print + Retail Solutions engages with the university’s brand and community through personalized service, innovative and diversified offerings, and support of the university's mission and goals through various unique, branded event gifts and wearable items.

-For special event orders, contact Custom Order Specialist, Erin Pritchard at email@example.com or ext.
+For special event orders, contact Buyer, Apparel and Custom Order, Erin Pritchard at firstname.lastname@example.org or ext.
 35439.

-When planning an upcoming event, engage Catering & Events Services and their dedicated team by contacting Sales Coordinator, Karen Majaury at firstname.lastname@example.org or ext.
-33198 or by ordering online.
+When planning an upcoming event, engage Catering & Events Services and their dedicated team by contacting email@example.com or ordering online.

 When engaging an external supplier or vendor for an event service, it is the university’s goal to ensure any acquisitions and contracts are executed professionally, ethically, efficiently, and transparently.

-Procurement and Contract Services can advise on, review and finalize relationships with vendors to ensure institutional standards are met.
-For more information, contact Stephen Cook, Director of Procurement and Contract Services at email@example.com or ext.
-32515.
+Procurement and Contract Services can advise, review, and finalize relationships with vendors to ensure institutional standards are met.
+Get more information by contacting firstname.lastname@example.org.

 Ensuring that event guests, staff and volunteers are safe throughout an event is an essential responsibility of the organizing team.